DEV Community

 The common misconception about Fixed Window is that people describe it as "allows N requests per fixed calendar window" and then warn about the "burst at boundary" problem.

-The false belief that gets copied over and over, from one article to another: it leads to bursts at the boundary of windows.
+Here is a false belief that gets copied over and over, from one article to another: it leads to bursts at the boundary of windows.
 Let's take a closer look.

 1. When you use rate-limited services, like AI agents, do you care if you spend your daily allowed tokens at the end of the day and then continue working after midnight, consuming tokens from the next day?
 Of course you do.
 It's natural to expect that once a limiter resets, tokens become available.
 Nobody calls this a boundary problem.
 On the contrary, you'd be frustrated if that spike on the window boundary weren't allowed.

 2. Creating a boundary spike is less probable statistically than it seems.
 To pull it off, a client would have to try 1 password, wait 9 minutes and 59 seconds, try another 4, and then immediately try 5 more.
 The probability of that event is quite low.
-That's the magic of a flexible window start.

 3. Statistically, different clients send requests at different times.
 They are not in perfect sync.
-Even if one client manages to create a spike on a window boundary, it isn't an issue: other clients follow different patterns, causing overall requests to scatter across time.
-Fixed time frame starts at different times for users A, B, and C.
+Even if one client manages to create a spike on a window boundary, it isn't an issue for your application: other clients follow different patterns, causing overall requests to scatter across time.

-5. There is one case you should be careful of.
-If you're limiting requests because of infrastructure constraints and traffic spikes could degrade performance, create two limiters: one for unique clients and one for total traffic per second.
+There is one case you should be careful about when using the Flexible Fixed Window algorithm.
+If you're limiting requests because of infrastructure constraints and traffic spikes could degrade performance, then create two limiters: one for unique clients and one for total traffic per second.
 This approach keeps your application running under pressure, with some users' experience degraded rather than everyone's.
-You don't have many options here.
+Yes, it is inevitable.
 You either make the user experience worse by disallowing traffic spikes entirely, or you mitigate the consequences of allowing them.
 No rate limiting algorithm can win the fight between your infrastructure limitations — limited budget, in fact — and an overwhelming volume of malicious requests.
-To manage spikes even more effectively, take a look at BurstyRateLimiter.
-It allows spontaneous traffic bursts with finer control.

-After years of studying and applying different rate limiting algorithms, I've found that any algorithm can be adapted for specific needs.
+After years of applying different rate limiting algorithms, I've found that any algorithm can be adapted for specific needs.
 What I value about the Flexible Fixed Window Algorithm is that it provides clear control over application behavior and the ability to build custom solutions across multiple dimensions of traffic using two or more combined limiters.
 And it is always predictable in terms of performance.

 Never forget to question the basics.
 Take control over the information you consume.